Eschatologue/CM_wiki/docs/equipment/tools/index.md

 # Tools

 A tool helps you make specialized ability checks, craft certain items, or both.
-A tool’s description includes the tool’s cost and weight, as well as the following entries:
+A tool's description includes the tool's cost and weight, as well as the following entries:

 ***Ability.*** This entry lists the ability to use when making an ability check with the tool.